recap-conf/2024_cap-beyond-day-one/_instructions.md

 TODOs:
-- make app etc. names unique before deploying? or at least their routes (or make random)?
-- overall architecture diagram?
 - setup ias for auth in cloud logging, such that basic creds from binding don't need to be used?

 ## Overview